amarh/openPLM/docs/specs/revisions.rst

 Revisions
 =======================

-This document show which elements should be suggested when a document or a part is revised.
+This document defines which elements should be suggested when a document or a part is revised.

 Suggested parts when a document is revised